kaliypsocraft/something-awesome/SAP_REPORT.md

 The main sub-challenge types I encountered in the binary-exploitation class were **buffer overflows** and **format string exploitations**.
 There was also one challenge which involved a **heap overflow**, exploiting a **use-after-free exploit**.

 #### Buffer Overflows

-Exploiting this vulnerability required being competent at the basics of `gdb` and how the stack worked.
-Using `gdb` although initially was quite

-The main challenges associated with buffer overflows occured when basic protections were introducted such as `NX-enabled` or `canary-enabled`.
-This required an enhanced-level of
+The primary challenges with buffer overflows emerged when basic protections like NX and canaries were introduced, requiring a higher level of skill to bypass.
+Exploiting these vulnerabilities also demanded a solid understanding of gdb and stack mechanics.
+Initially, using gdb was challenging, but it became essential for navigating these attacks.

+Another key skill was grasping calling conventions, especially for ret2libc challenges.
+Sometimes I would spend hours troubleshooting, only to discover that differences between 32-bit and 64-bit calling conventions were causing issues.

-The main challenges with binary exploitation exercises was getting accustomed to canonical attacks such as buffer overflows, format string exploitations and return-oriented programming.
+In general, binary exploitation exercises required me to master canonical attacks, including buffer overflows, format string exploitations, and return-oriented programming.
+Within buffer-overflow attacks, overcoming protections like NX and canaries presented unique difficulties.

-Within the buffer-overflow type attacks learning ways to overcome basic file protections such as `NX-enabled` or `canary-enabled` was difficult.

-Learning new concepts such as these new concepts creates a tree of dependencies
+For example, ret2libc challenges often involved complex concepts.
+Occasionally, I struggled to understand why certain steps—like selecting specific gadgets—were necessary in online tutorials.
+Tackling these new concepts often created a web of dependencies, which required focused study and practice to unravel.

 #### Format String Vulnerabilities

 Learning format string exploits extended upon the knowledge from buffer overflows.
 The main challenges associated with format string vulnerabilities was understanding the impact of certain format specifiers.
 For example using `%p | %p` or `%x | %x` to find the offset was relatively straightforward.
 However, then using this information to conduct arbitary writes took some time to wrap my head around.